dacjames/valuator/docs/main.md

 ## Board

 A board holds a group of related tiles.
 You can think of a board like a sheet in a spreadsheet.
-The difference is that instead of representing one sheet, Boards represent several mini-sheets.
+The difference is that instead of representing one sheet, a Boards contains several mini-sheets.

-Boards can be referenced by name(`#'Financial Model'`).
+Boards can be referenced as `#'Financial Model'`).

 ## Tile

 Tiles are polymorphic.
 A **TableTile** is the default Tile type.
 Other Tiles include: **GraphTile**, **QueryTile**, **PivotTile**.

-Tiles are referenced by name (`&Mortgage, &'Food Prices'`) or by numeric tag (`&21`).
+Tiles are referenced by name (`&Mortgage, &'Food Prices'`) or by numeric id (`&21`).
 Absolute tile references are supported: `&$Mortgage` will reference the tile within the current board rather than the new board when copied or moved.

 ### TableTile